Joseph Philippe Gentil

+Biography

 Joseph Philippe Gentil was born in the island of Mauritius, Indian Ocean of Irene Annibal and Eugene Gentil son of photographer, musician and conductor, Gabriel Gentil.
 He worked for over 30 years in the Mauritius Police Force, more precisely with the Mauritius Police Band as a musician and composer.
 He was known in his younger days for his comedies performed live in open air such as at the Jardin De La Compagnie, Port Louis.
-He later became well known on MBC TV for his comedy gigs.
+He also appeared numerous times on MBC TV for his comedy gigs.
 He has introduced various European and American musical talents to the Mauritian community by covering their songs, such as Fernandel, Bourvil, Glenn Miller Band, Louis Armstrong, and Henri Salvador.
 He has composed various marches performed by the Mauritius Police Band; unfortunately, many of his compositions were destroyed when the band's room in Vacoas burned down.
-However one of his compositions remains as the National Anthem of Mauritius, the Motherland which he won as a competition when Mauritius became independent from the British Empire in 1968.
+However one of his compositions remains, the national anthem of Mauritius, "Motherland", which he won as a competition when Mauritius became independent from the British Empire in 1968.

 The lyrics were written by Mauritian poet Jean-Georges Prosper.

-On the day of independence, 12 March 1968 a national newspaper mistakenly published the name and photograph of Philippe Oh San who was the Mauritius Police Band's maestro as the National Anthem's composer.
+On the day of independence, 12 March 1968 a national newspaper mistakenly published the name and photograph of Philippe Oh San who was the Mauritius Police Band's maestro as the national anthem's composer.
 The remaining newspapers were returned to be reprinted with the correction.
-As a result, it has left the name of Mr. Oh San in the mind of many Mauritians as being the anthem's composer.
-However it was Mr. Oh San who after hearing Mr. Gentil's anthem being performed by the band musicians, encouraged for the work to be entered into the contest for a new National Anthem and after receiving Mr. Jean Georges Prosper's lyric as proposal for the anthem found that the lyric perfectly matched the melody composed by Philippe Gentil, the two being created separately.
+As a result, it has left the name of Mr. Oh San mistaken in the mind of many Mauritians as being the anthem's composer.
+However, Mr. Oh San, after hearing Mr. Gentil's anthem being performed by the band musicians, encouraged for the work to be entered into the contest for a new national anthem and after receiving Mr. Jean Georges Prosper's lyric proposed for the anthem found the lyric perfectly matching the melody composed by Philippe Gentil, though the two were created separately.